iProov/flutter/README.md

 The Dart API client can be found in `api_client.dart` in the Example project.

-Your API key and secret for the example app can be set inside `api_keys.dart` in the Example project.
+Your API key and secret for the example app can be set inside `credentials.dart` in the Example project.

 > ⚠️ **SECURITY NOTICE:** Use of the Dart API Client requires providing it with your API secret. **You should never embed your API secret within a production app.**